evennia/evennia/docs/sphinx/source/wiki/CommandPrompt.rst

 ``at_post_cmd()`` hook.
 This is to be defined on the Command class and Evennia will always call it right after ``func()`` has finished executing.
-For this to appear after every command you enter, it's best to put this in the parent for your commands (for the default commands this would be ``MuxCommand``), but you could also put it only in certain commands (might not be too useful to show it if you are doing game administration for example).
+For this to appear after every command you enter, it's best to put this in the parent for your own commands.
+You can also put it only in certain commands (might not be too useful to show it if you are doing game administration for example).

 ::